louisna/rust-wsp/README.md

-# WSP-Algorithm
+# rust-wsp

-A Rust implementation of the WSP space filling algorithm.
+A rust implementation of the WSP space filling algorithm.

 This is based on the paper from J. Santiago _et al_:
 ```